ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

       PLACEMENT_GROUP_ID                    NAME      CREATOR_JOB_ID  STATE
   0  3cd6174711f47c14132155039c0501000000                  01000000  CREATED

-Now the placement group is successfully created!
-This means out of ``{"CPU": 2, "GPU": 2}`` resources, the placement group reserves ``{"CPU": 1, "GPU": 1}``.
+The placement group is successfully created.
+Out of the ``{"CPU": 2, "GPU": 2}`` resources, the placement group reserves ``{"CPU": 1, "GPU": 1}``.
-The reserved resources cannot be used unless tasks or actors are scheduled with a placement group.
+The reserved resources can only be used when you schedule tasks or actors with a placement group.
-The diagram below demonstrates 1 CPU and 1 GPU bundle has been reserved by the placement group.
+The diagram below demonstrates 1 CPU and 1 GPU bundle that has been reserved by the placement group.

 .. image:: ../images/pg_image_1.png
     :align: center